CIKM24anon/PET/README.md

 ### Datasets
 We use three widely used datasets for bundle recommendation, iFashion, NetEase and Youshu.
-For iFashion dataset, please unzip data.zip in the same folder.
+For the iFashion dataset, please unzip data.zip in the same folder.

 ---